dmparrishphd/cIsForChildren/Files/0/basicSourceCharacterSet.md

-# Basic Source Character Set (Graphic Characters)
+# Basic Source Character Set

-The graphic characters of the basic source character set are
+The **graphic characters** of the basic source character set are

     ~    !         #         %    ^    &    *    (    )    _    +
          1    2    3    4    5    6    7    8    9    0    -    =